merlinng/hello-world/README.md

 # hello-world

-Hi GUThu:
+Hi GitHub:

-  This is a new report, Nice to meet you.
+  Here is the introduce of merlinng, Nice to meet you.